RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/23-ISA.md

 <sup>11</sup> Ask thee a sign of the LORD thy God; ask it either in the depth, or in the height above.
 <sup>12</sup> But Ahaz said, I will not ask, neither will I tempt the LORD.
 <sup>13</sup> And he said, Hear ye now, O house of David; [Is it] a small thing for you to weary men, but will ye weary my God also?
-<sup>14</sup> Therefore the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel .
+<sup>14</sup> Therefore the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel.
 <sup>15</sup> Butter and honey shall he eat, that he may know to refuse the evil, and choose the good.
 <sup>16</sup> For before the child shall know to refuse the evil, and choose the good, the land that thou abhorrest shall be forsaken of both her kings.
 <sup>17</sup> The LORD shall bring upon thee, and upon thy people, and upon thy father’s house, days that have not come, from the day that Ephraim departed from Judah; [even] the king of Assyria.